neib150/bikeshare/README.md

 The project was created as part of the Udacity course [Programming for Data Science with Python Nanodegree Program ](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104)

+### FILES USED
+Data files were supplied by Udacity to complete this project.
+They are not included in this respositry due to file size.
+Udacity should add the data files to directory **'/bikeshare/data/'** before trying to run the project Files used where:
+- chicago.csv
+- washington.csv
+- new_york_city.csv

 ### REQUIREMENTS
 - Python 3 (Python 3.8 interpreter was used)